macbogucki/Projekt_Praktyki_Robot_Delta/Logical/Libraries/McAcpAx/McAcpAx.typ

 		mcACPAX_RECEIVE_CHANNEL_5 := 5 (*Select channel 5*)
 	);

-	McAcpAxHomingAddTorqLimParType : STRUCT
-		PositiveDirection : REAL; (*Positive torque limit value for homing to blocks.
-If '0.0' is specified, the value of 'TorqueLimit' is used for positive direction.
-[Nm]*)
-		NegativeDirection : REAL; (*Negative torque limit value for homing to blocks.
-If '0.0' is specified, the value of 'TorqueLimit' is used for negative direction.
-[Nm]*)
-	END_STRUCT;

    	McAcpAxHomingParType : STRUCT
         HomingMode : McHomingModeEnum; (*Mode for homing*)
 		Position : LREAL; (*Absolute position or homing offset when homing signal [Measurement units] occurs*)